qudoki/budget-tracker/README.md

 ## Installation:
 - This package requires node.js if running locally.
-You can install the package dependencies by entering the following command: "node server.js"; otherwise it is deployed on Heroku and MongoDB Atlas.
+You can install the package dependencies by entering the following command: "node"; otherwise it is deployed on Heroku and MongoDB Atlas.

 ## Usage: